In the Burning Skies

 by Rocky Mashima

-Amidst all of this is the military, of which Shin is an enlisted member.
-Shin is however in one of the most dangerous outfits which is in fact a mercenary air force.
-A country like Arslan is for the most part not rich enough to afford a civil war.
-So much so, that the country in fact has taken to hiring others to help fight for them.
-Finding a plane is only a part of the cost of fighting.
-In fact it usually costs far more just to train the pilot.
-So with this in mind, Arslan created a division of its air force for mercenaries who tend to end up with the most dangerous jobs.
-Each pilot is responsible for his plane, supplies, and the cost for both.
-For unskilled pilots, this is a source for perpetual debt; for adept pilots a chance to become very wealthy.
+A country like Arslan is not rich enough to afford a civil war using modern machines, so some corners have to be cut.
+One solution is to hire experienced mercenaries to help in the fighting.
+Air superiority is a key component in modern warfare, but the cost of a plane is only a part of the true expense.
+In fact it usually costs more just to train the pilot.
+With this in mind, Arslan created an air force division for mercenaries who are often given the most dangerous jobs.
+Each pilot is responsible for his plane, supplies, and the cost of both.
+For unskilled pilots, this is a source of perpetual debt.
+For adept pilots, it's a chance to become very wealthy.
 Either way, they can end up very dead.
-Still, talking to the pilots you tend to get a strange feeling as if they're trapped in this place.
-Like something is holding them there and they just can't get away, and death perhaps isn't the worst that could happen.
-It is in the dry hot desert that these pilots maneuver and dance like angels, and die in hellish flames.
-It all takes place in this secret base known as hell to some, but known as Area 88 officially.
+Speaking with the pilots, it didn't seem like they were preoccupied with wealth or death as much as you might expect.
+It's almost as if something is holding them there, and they can't get away.
+Death is viewed by some as just another exit; perhaps the only way left to finally escape.
+Within the dry hot desert where fighter jets dance like angels, and die in flames, is the secret base known as hell to some, but officially given the name Area 88.

-As Shin signed a contract with the Arslan air force, and is now obligated to complete an entire tour of duty.
-It is said that there are three ways out of Area 88.
-One is that you complete a two year tour of duty, but few ever make it that far in such a dangerous job.
-The second way out is to earn 1.5 million dollars.
-Each pilot earns a certain bounty per kill in the field.
-Tanks and planes are generally worth the most, although at times ground targets may also be worth money to the mercenary pilots who fly the missions.
-The third way out is to desert, although this is punishable by death should one be caught.
+Having signed a contract with the Arslan air force, Shin is now obligated to complete a full tour of duty.
+This normally lasts for two years, however few live through a full tour.
+Pilots are offered a second option through a payout of 1.5 million dollars.
+As a mercenary, each pilot earns a given amount per battlefield kill.
+Tanks and planes are generally worth the most, although other ground targets may also be worth money to the pilots who choose to fly such missions.
+The third way out is desertion, although this is punishable by death if caught.

-In the midst of all of this I talked to and watched Shin as he went about his daily routine in the vast hot deserts of Arslan.
-Shin is generally a very quiet man, who likes to keep to himself.
-The Japanese pilot seems at odds with the other foreign pilots from all over the world with whom he flies with.
-Shin hasn't made too many friends here at Area 88, although you tend to see that the comradery between the pilots makes them a family to each other in a way.
-They share a common bond that many of us civilians will probably never understand.
-If Shin does have a friend, it is probably American pilot known as Mick.
+Shin is a very quiet man, who likes to keep to himself.
+The Japanese pilot seems at odds with the other foreigners gathered from around the globe.
+Shin hasn't made many friends here at Area 88, although he still feels the comradely that naturally forms when fighting alongside others: no matter how different they are from you.
+A bond that many of us civilians will probably never understand.
+If Shin does have a friend, it's the American pilot known simply as Mick.
 Mick was once a pilot in Vietnam, but found that civilian living wasn't for him after the war.
 Ever since he's been in and out of the military.
-You could say the two share a sort of understanding.
-Talking with Mick I got the impression that he was concerned more about what Shin was becoming then what his situation was here.
-Mick tends to think that the more combat you see, the more it tends to hold a grip on you until you can no longer escape.
+Speaking with Mick I got the impression he was more concerned about what Shin was becoming than his current situation.
+He believes the more combat you see, the more it holds a grip on you; until one day you can no longer escape.
+Mick thinks Shin is approaching that point where he'll never be able to return to the life he once had.